isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion10">
     <label for="accordion10"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">I encountered problems with accessing my Singpass account or I have forgotten my Singpass password.
 What can I do?</span></label>
     <div>
-			<p>Please refer to the following link for a list of <a href="https://www.singpass.gov.sg/main/html/faq.html">Frequently Asked Questions on Singpass.</a> Alternatively, you may visit a Singpass counter located in all Community Centres/Clubs (CC) across Singapore for assistance. </p>
+			<p>Please refer to the following link for a list of <a href="https://ask.gov.sg/singpass">Frequently Asked Questions on Singpass.</a> Alternatively, you may visit a Singpass counter located in all Community Centres/Clubs (CC) across Singapore for assistance. </p>
     </div>
   </li>
 <li>
     <input type="checkbox" id="accordion11">
-    <label for="accordion11"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">If I have already claimed my CDC Vouchers from the previous tranche, do I need to claim the CDC Vouchers 2024?</span></label>
+    <label for="accordion11"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">If I have already claimed my CDC Vouchers from the previous tranche (January 2024), do I need to claim the CDC Vouchers 2024?</span></label>
     <div>
-			<p>Yes, the CDC Vouchers Scheme 2024 is a new tranche.
-The vouchers from the previous tranche have expired on 31 December 2023.</p>
+			<p>Yes, the CDC Vouchers Scheme 2024 (June) is a new tranche.
+Both vouchers from the previous CDCV 2024 (January) and current CDCV 2024 (June) tranche will expire on 31 December 2024.</p>
 			<p>Visit <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a>, select CDC Vouchers 2024, and login with Singpass to claim your vouchers.</p>
     </div>
   </li>